An MSP Playbook for Best Practices in Disaster Recovery Planning and Testing

 About the Author: Carissa Johnson // Product Marketing Manager, Axcient

-Carissa Kohn-Johnson has a background in healthcare technology and information technology and currently works as the Product Marketing Manager for Axcient.
-She has a lot of MSP Channel experience from planning and attending hundreds of conferences and tradeshows, and found her passion in technology, and working with MSPs in particular.
+Carissa Kohn-Johnson has a background in healthcare technology and information technology, and is now the Product Marketing Manager for Axcient.
+She has a lot of MSP Channel experience from planning and attending hundreds of conferences and tradeshows, and found her passion in IT.
+Carissa is also an elected official in Cary NC, a town chock full of technology-forward people.
 Connect with her on LinkedIn – perhaps you can contribute to the Axcient blog?